Rishabh672003/dotfiles/README.md

 # dotfiles

 all of my dotfiles,
-these are managed by a software called [yadm](https://github.com/TheLocehiliosan/yadm) and my wallpapers are in ~/.config/hypr/wallpaper
+these are managed by [yadm](https://github.com/TheLocehiliosan/yadm) At first this repo contained my wallpapers also but that would just make it very big in size so now they are in a different repo and they are at https://github.com/Rishabh672003/Wallpapers

 # Showcase